Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: Conclusions

 \section{Conclusions}

-In this paper, we present the solution to the data-driven interpolation problem for LPV systems.
-The methods that we present are based on simple linear algebra operations, leading to general, practical and efficient algorithms that allow us to solve nontrivial problems on missing data recovery or trajectory planning for LPV systems.
-We demonstrated the power of the interpolation principle by means of illustrative examples, which also shows that we can use the developed methods for nonlinear systems.
-Future work involves extending the methods for noisy data and interpolation of inconsistent given (scheduling) trajectories.
+In this paper, we solve a data-driven interpolation problem for LPV systems.
+Our proposed methodology is based on simple linear algebra operations, leading to general, practical and efficient algorithms that allow us to solve nontrivial problems, such as missing data recovery and trajectory planning for LPV systems.
+We demonstrated the power of the interpolation principle by illustrative examples, which also shows that we can use the developed methods for nonlinear systems.
+Future work involves extending the methods for noisy data and interpolation under inconsistent signal and scheduling trajectories.